MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/IndustryClassification.md

 ms.author: cdmditeam
 ---

-# Industry classification in CloudforSustainabilitySharedDataModel(IndustryClassification)
+# Industry classification in Cloud for Sustainability Shared Data Model(IndustryClassification)

 Combination of the Industry parent-level industry classification and the Subindustry child-level industry classification, both defined on the company profile.